didijazz/didijazz.github.io/resume/index.md

 **IT**
 * Analyzed data and presented data visualizations from major corporations such as BHP, Australia Post and Berri.
 * Wrote technical manuals for custom-made Enterprise Resource Planning (ERP) packages in Microsoft .hlp and Word formats, while researching single-source multi-format XML solutions.
-* Designed and maintained the company website using raw HTML.
+* Designed and maintained the company website.
 * Extracted, calculated and presented custom metrics from Microsoft Project using Microsoft Access via ODBC protocols.

 ### CinCin Entertainment 1999 - 2006